 1. Breastfeeding is Natural, but it does not come Naturally

 Breastfeeding is hard.
 It just is.
 You’re exhausted from sleepless nights.
-Your body is physically spent from labor and delivery.
+Your body is physically spent after labor and delivery.
 And yet, you have to be feeding this new life you created every 2 hours.

 You may struggle with supply.
 You may struggle with latch.
 You may struggle with a baby who only wants a bottle.
 You may struggle with just wanting to sleep and not wanting to go to battle at the breast, again.